aigerimaskarova11/Assignment-1-Design/README.md

 The work focused not only on correctness but also on studying recursion depth, running-time recurrences, and comparing theoretical complexity predictions with experimental performance.

 ## Learning goals
-• Implement classic divide-and-conquer algorithms with safe recursion patterns
+• Implement classic divide-and-conquer algorithms with safe recursion patterns.

 • Analyze running-time recurrences using Master Theorem (3 cases) and Akra–Bazzi intuition; validate with measurements.

 • Collect metrics (time, recursion depth, comparisons/allocations) and communicate results via a short report and clean Git history.